rankutah/blog/sites/rank-utah/posts/website-redesign-in-utah.md

 ## Ready to Fix Your Website?

-[Send me a message](https://rankutah.com#contact) with your website and what you're looking for, and I'll get back to you personally.
+[Contact me at Rank Utah](https://rankutah.com#contact) with your website and what you're looking for, and I'll get back to you personally.

 Eliminate the stress over your website.
 I’ll take care of the redesign and long-term updates, so you can focus on what matters most: running and growing your business — not getting stuck fixing your site.